Home/Fish/Barred Sand Bass

 Health Benefits

-High in protein, which is essential for muscle repair and growth, making it an excellent choice for athletes and active individuals.
+High in protein, which is essential for muscle repair and growth.

-Rich in omega-3 fatty acids, which are known to promote heart health by reducing inflammation and lowering blood pressure.
+Rich in omega-3 fatty acids, which promote heart health and reduce inflammation.

 Possible Risks & Side Effects

-!May contain environmental contaminants such as mercury, so consumption should be moderated, especially for pregnant women and young children.
+!May contain mercury, so consumption should be limited, especially for pregnant women and children.

-!Allergic reactions can occur in individuals sensitive to fish; caution is advised.
+!Allergic reactions can occur in individuals sensitive to fish.

 How to Prepare & Consume

-Best enjoyed grilled or baked to retain moisture and flavor.
+Best enjoyed grilled or baked to preserve its delicate flavor.
 Pair with fresh herbs and citrus for enhanced taste.

 Smart Selection & Storage